BamShubhBam/MavenBuild/README.md

-HelloWorld Servlet example with corresponding
+HelloWorld Servlet example with corresponding Docker

 Use Maven Build first to create war file in Target folder.